lutz1nger/cs50p-notes-and-solutions/lecture-3-exceptions/notes-3.md

 ```python
 print("hello world) # output: SyntaxError: unterminated string literal
 ```
-+ syntax erros can be fixed easily by the programmer
++ syntax erros can be fixed easily by fixing the code syntax

 ### RUNTIME ERROR
-+ arises while a code is running reuslting in a interruption of the code
++ arises while a code is running resulting in a interruption of the code
 + some common errors:

 | error | description |